mishushakov/dialogflow-inbox/README.md

 Dialogflow Inbox operates your Dialogflow Agent inside a mail server.
 It can automatically detect the languages and supports Webhooks (Dialogflow or Actions on Google)

-This Integration is already included in [Dialogflow Gateway](https://dialogflow.cloud.ushakov.co) - Platform for building Dialogflow Integrations
+This Integration is already included in [Dialogflow Gateway Hosted by Ushakov](https://dialogflow.cloud.ushakov.co) - Platform for building Dialogflow Integrations

 ## Getting Started

 ### Hosted Version

-You may not need to host it by yourself, since [Dialogflow Gateway](https://dialogflow.cloud.ushakov.co) already ships with the Integration for free
+You may not need to host it by yourself, since [Dialogflow Gateway Hosted by Ushakov](https://dialogflow.cloud.ushakov.co) already ships with the Integration for free

 Read [my medium article](https://medium.com/@ushakovhq/dialogflow-over-e-mail-85bd1b3dd8d6) to see how to enable it